GenesisFR/HowToBecomeGoodAtShooters/README.md

 - increases your character's hitbox and therefore makes it harder to navigate through doorways and around props
 - using a weapon with a scope will shift the camera to the right, allowing you to shoot from vertical cover when peeking from the left
 ##### Deflector
-- mobs will target the shield for the most part with the exception of elites, unless they're very close
+- mobs will target the shield for the most part with the exception of elites (unless they're very close)
 - deflected damage scales with skill damage

 #### Sticky Bomb
-- applies status effect on impact
+- applies the status effect on impact
 - double tapping the button will quickly shoot it with perfect accuracy (can be done from cover)
 - explodes on impact when hitting drones
-- not detonating a Burn/EMP sticky on a target will automatically reapply the corresponding status effect upon expiration if the status effect expires before the sticky duration (subsequent statuses will be about 33% shorter than the previous status, based on the initial status duration)
+- not detonating a Burn/EMP sticky on a target will automatically reapply the corresponding status effect upon expiration provided that the status effect expires before the sticky duration (subsequent statuses will be about 33% shorter than the previous status, based on the initial status duration)
-- when you're standing or on the move, aiming with your weapon prior to double-tapping it will make it easier lining up your shot
+- when you're standing or on the move, aiming with your weapon prior to double-tapping it will make it easier to line up your shot
 - you can proc In Sync by shooting it at a distance further than 100m (like the sky)
 ##### Burn
 - targets won't burn immediately on impact so you should wait one second before detonating it when using Eclipse